 The marketing automation industry is growing and has become one of the most crucial trends in digital marketing.
 Marketers realize this potential, and 63% of marketers plan to increase their marketing automation budget this year, according to Invespcro.

-According to recent studies, 27% of companies say they still consider themselves “new” to marketing automation, whereas 86% of marketers consider “ease of use” to be the most critical factor when evaluating automation tools.
+According to recent studies, 27% of companies say they still consider themselves “new” to marketing automation, whereas 86% of marketers consider “ease of use” to be the most critical factor when evaluating automation tools such as webinar platforms or email marketing software.
 This is only a small fraction of all companies and a testament to this marketing trend’s growth.

 Marketing automation is not a new trend, but it is a growing one.
 According to Email Monday, About 51% of companies are using marketing automation in 2021.
 Marketing automation history can be dated back to 1992, but it was only at a later stage, around 2003 when industrialization began to kick in.
 In recent years it’s become a staple for millions of businesses worldwide.